mjtamlyn/ayb-notes/a-postgres-demystified.md

 ### Monitoring

 Cache hit rate: This is a mega useful query.
 Tells you how often you're hitting cache not the db.
+This, and the corresponding Index hit rate should be 99%+.